stevedonovan/winapi/readme.md

 The basic rule for callbacks enforced by `winapi` is that only one may be active at a time; otherwise we would risk re-entering Lua using the same state.
 So be quick when responding to callbacks, since they effectively block Lua.
 For a console application, the best bet (after setting some timers and so forth) is just to sleep indefinitely:

     winapi.sleep(-1)

+To show what happens if you don't follow the rule:

+    > winapi.timer(500,function() end)
+    > = 23
+    nil     nil     return  23

+In short: completely messed!

 ### Reading from the Registry